PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### Tasks

 For fulfilling such a task, it is necessary to define this task before.
-This definition is oriented to the book "Deep Learning" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville. [@Goodfellow-et-al-2016]
+In the book "Deep Learning" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville this have been done and the definitions below will be based on the definitions from this book. [@Goodfellow-et-al-2016]

 In general, tasks are described in terms of how the Machine Learning system should process an example.
 An example is a collection of quantitative measurements, called features.
 This set can be written as a vector $x \in \mathbb{R}^n$ with each $x_i$ being one of the features.